St. Mary's College, Crosby: Founding and affiliation

-When direct grants were abolished by the 1974–79 Labour government St Mary's became a private school and is a member of the HMC.
+When direct grants were abolished by the 1974–79 Labour government, St. Mary's became a private school and is a member of the HMC.
 It began teaching girls in the sixth form in 1983 and became fully co-educational in 1989.
 The college is now administered by laypersons, ceasing to be a Christian Brothers' school in January 2006 on becoming an independent charity (St Mary's College Crosby Trust Limited) that "exists to educate children and welcomes families from all faiths".

 Location and buildings

-St Mary's College is based in Crosby, a suburb of Liverpool, in the Metropolitan Borough of Sefton.
+St. Mary's College is based in Crosby, a suburb of Liverpool, in the Metropolitan Borough of Sefton.
 The college originally comprised a mansion, Claremont House, on Liverpool Road, Crosby and the neighbouring property, Everest House, until the purpose-built school was built on Everest Road in 1924.
 Science blocks were added over the years and an assembly hall in 1978.
 Claremont House is now occupied by the early years department.
 The Mount preparatory school is located a short distance away in Blundellsands.

-The college has its own multi-gym and sports hall, formerly the Mecca Bingo Hall on Liverpool Road, which is open for public use as well as to the students.
-There are seven laboratories, two workshops and a library.
-In 2004 a new Sixth Form Centre was built, consisting of a new common room (including a cafe and vending machines) and two computer rooms.
-Until 1987, the college had a smoking room for the use of Sixth Form pupils who were smokers.
+The college has its own gym in the main school building.
+A sports hall, formerly the Mecca Bingo Hall on Liverpool Road.
+There are seven laboratories, a D&T workshop and a multi-purpose library and learning centre with computers and additional resources for education.
+In 2004 a new sixth form centre was built, consisting of a new common room (including a cafe and vending machines) and three computer rooms.
+Until 1987, the college had a smoking room for the use of sixth form pupils who were smokers.